Vishal-Kamath/pokedex/README.md

 ## Introduction

 Welcome to the PokéDex Website repository!
-This is a web application built using [Next 13](https://nextjs.org/blog/next-13), [Tailwind CSS](https://tailwindcss.com/), and the [PokéAPI](https://pokeapi.co/), that provides a comprehensive collection of information about all your favorite Pokemon species.
+This is a web application built using [Next 13](https://nextjs.org/blog/next-13), [Tailwind CSS](https://tailwindcss.com/), [PokéAPI](https://pokeapi.co/) and [pokenode-ts](https://github.com/Gabb-c/pokenode-ts), that provides a comprehensive collection of information about all your favorite Pokemon species.

 ### Website Link